AI Use Cases/Manufacturing

 5

-Step 5: The system continuously learns from Finance approvals and rejections, refining clause classification accuracy and recalibrating risk signals as your supplier base, production mix, and regulatory environment evolve.
+Step 5: The system continuously learns from Finance approvals and rejections, refining clause classification accuracy and recalibrating risk signals as your supplier and customer base, production mix, and regulatory environment evolve.
 Monthly performance reports show extraction accuracy, risk trends, and contract-driven cost exposure.

 ROI & Revenue Impact